MG4 vs BYD Dolphin: Which Budget EV Wins in 2026?

 | Battery Fire Safety | NMC (standard risk) | LFP Blade (lower risk) |

-The MG4’s 7-year vehicle warranty is the longest standard warranty of any car brand in the UK — a genuine and significant ownership confidence factor.
-BYD’s 6-year warranty is still industry-leading relative to European brands but falls short of MG’s benchmark.
-The battery warranty reverses this: BYD’s 8yr/160,000 km coverage slightly edges MG’s 8yr/150,000 km.
+Ownership confidence is where the MG4 reasserts itself.
+Its 7-year vehicle warranty is the longest standard cover of any car brand in the UK, while BYD’s 6-year warranty remains strong relative to European rivals.
+The battery warranty reverses the order slightly, with BYD’s 8-year / 160,000 km coverage just edging MG’s 8-year / 150,000 km.

-MG’s dealer network is the most extensive of any Chinese brand in Europe — over 150 UK dealerships with broad parts and service coverage.
-BYD’s UK network is rapidly expanding but still smaller.
-For buyers who want to be confident about aftersales support within easy distance of home, MG currently holds the advantage.
+Dealer support also favours MG.
+Its network is the most extensive of any Chinese brand in Europe, with broad parts and service coverage, whereas BYD’s footprint — though expanding quickly — is still smaller.
+For buyers who value aftersales support close to home, MG currently holds the advantage.

 |---|---|---|---|